xye7ei/gllc/README.md

 ('A', 'c')
 ```

-For resulted list, semantics accepting list can be applied similarly:
+Upon any result from `Many`, semantics accepts list as the argument:

 ``` python
 >>> p = Token('0') | Token('1')